The duration of our program is one year.

 Emphasis in the program is placed on developing proficiency in independent practice, so the ability to be self-directed is important.
 Flexibility, good communication skills, willingness to learn, and the ability to incorporate feedback are also keys to success.
 A passion for osteopathy and post-doctoral development of osteopathic principles and practices allows a strong foundation from which to expand.
 Completion of a 40-hour basic cranial course prior to beginning the program is highly recommended and is required in order to take the AOBNMM exam.

-Residents travel between clinical sites in Waterville, Augusta, and Portland.
-The distance between the Waterville and Augusta sites is approximately 20 miles, and it is approximately 55 miles from the Augusta site to the Portland site.
+Residents travel between clinical sites in Augusta and Portland.
+The distance between the inpatient and outpatient sites in Augusta is only 4 miles, and it is approximately 60 miles from Augusta to Portland.
 Trainees are also expected to attend gross anatomy lab and lecture led by Dr. Frank Willard in Biddeford one half-day each month.
-Elective rotations could potentially mean additional travel but current opportunities are located within a one-hour drive of the Waterville/Augusta area.
+Elective rotations could potentially mean additional travel but current opportunities are located within a one-hour drive of Augusta.
 Mileage reimbursement for some travel is provided.